 The following page offers information for Red River College employees regarding Continuing Education, Distance Education, the CAE (Certificate in Adult Education) and the Technical Vocational Program.

-Employees of Red River College have access to tuition-waived Continuing Education courses (classroom delivery) for both personal and professional interest.
+Employees of Red River College have access to tuition-waived Continuing Education courses (classroom delivery).
 In order to be eligible for Continuing Education courses, the employee must receive advance approval from the supervisor and complete a Staff Development Form.

 Fee-paying students are accommodated first, so an employee seeking a tuition-waived space in the course will not be confirmed as a student until 1-2 business days prior to the course start as a means of ensuring availability.
 Additional requirements apply – see Policy H10 (Schedule C) for details.